 When in doubt about an outfit, get a second opinion from a professional friend, ideally someone who works in the industry and the role you are targeting.

 Stay up to date

 Be aware of what the fashion is in your profession at the moment.
 Maybe go to the office before-hand, hang around outside the building before you have the interview to get an idea of how the employees dress.
 You could also get advice from someone currently working in your target company or industry because you want to look up to date.
-You want to be perceived as somebody who is on the ball on market expertise, knowledge of trends, and technical skills, and your look can support (and equally detract) from this message.
+You want to be perceived as somebody who is on the ball on market expertise, knowledge of trends, and technical skills, and your look can support and equally detract, from the message.